lschierer/EvonyTKRTips.sst/src/content/docs/svs/t1_defense.md

 * Refine your helmet and leg armor looking for mounted HP.
 * Look for HP values in excess of 1800.
-* If you cannot build enough mounted, find that for some reason you are losing your t1 ground despite your high numbers of t1 mounted,
+* If you cannot build enough mounted, or find that for some reason you are losing your t1 ground despite your high numbers of t1 mounted,
   * Flat refines on 6 of the 8 possible values for mounted HP
   * Flat refines on the other 2 for ground HP